stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 marked as nillable.
 Non-pointer data members have a default `1:1` occurence constraint, making them required.

-A pointer data member that is explicitly marked as required with `1:1` will be serialized as an element with an `xsi:nil` attribute, thus effectively revealing the NULL property of its value.
+A `nullptr` occurrence constraint may be applicable to required elements that are nillable pointer types, thus `nullptr 1:1`.
+This indicates that the element is nillable (can be `NULL` or `nullptr`).
+A pointer data member that is explicitly marked as required and nillable with `nullptr 1:1` will be serialized as an element with an `xsi:nil` attribute, thus effectively revealing the NULL property of its value.